Back to top

 America’s Leading Lawyers for Business

-He has prosecuted and defended lawsuits and arbitrations as lead counsel around the country, from New York City to Miami, Sacramento to Mobile, Muskogee to Atlanta, Phoenix to Little Rock, Corpus Christi to Wilmington, Chattanooga to Tonopah (Nev.), as well as appeals in many federal and state courts.
-In recent years, he has tried three class actions.
-He is fortunate to work often with respected litigators from large corporate firms and trial boutiques alike.
+Paul Yetter’s practice covers a range of commercial disputes, focused on antitrust/securities, intellectual property, and contract/business torts.
+Representing plaintiffs as often as defendants, he has clients in the energy, technology, finance, and aviation industries.
+He has prosecuted and defended cases and arbitrations as lead counsel across the country – from New York City to Chattanooga, Sacramento to Mobile, Muskogee to Atlanta, Phoenix to Little Rock, Corpus Christi to Wilmington, Miami to rural Ohio and Nevada.
+He has tried to verdict three class actions in recent years, as well as handled appeals in many federal and state courts.
+He is fortunate to work often with and against respected litigators from large corporate firms and boutiques alike.

 Read More